 2003 At midnight, Local 802 of the musicians union goes on strike against nearly all Broadway musicals, shutting them down in a dispute over the minimum number of musicians required at Broadway theatres.
 In the afternoon, actors and stagehands announce they will not cross picket lines.

-2004 New York City Police remove a body from the East River subsequently identified as that of actor and monologuist Spalding Gray, who had been missing since January 10 in what is later ruled a suicide.
+2004 New York City Police remove a body from the East River subsequently identified as that of actor and monologuist Spalding Gray, who had been missing since January 10.
+His death is later ruled a suicide.
 On March 9, Broadway theatres dim their lights to salute the author of Swimming to Cambodia, It's a Slippery Slope, Monster in a Box, Gray's Anatomy, and other solo shows.

 2013 Ann, actor-writer Holland Taylor's solo play about Texas Governor Ann Richards, opens at Lincoln Center Theater's Vivian Beaumont Theater.
-The production runs for 132 performances, and earns Taylor a Tony nomination for her performance.
+The production runs for 132 performances and earns Taylor a Tony nomination.

 2017 Daniel Radcliffe, Joshua McGuire, and David Haig star in a 50th anniversary staging of Tom Stoppard’s Rosencrantz & Guildenstern Are Dead.
 The David Leveaux-helmed production runs at the Old Vic Theatre in London.

 Today's Birthdays: Morton Da Costa (1914-1989).
 Lewis J. Stadlen (b.
 1947).
 Lizbeth MacKay (b.
 1949).
 Bryan Cranston (b.
 1956).
 Vicki Lewis (b.
 1960).
 Ruthie Henshall (b.
 1967).
 Andy Blankenbuehler (b.
 1970).
 Rachel Weisz (b.
 1970).
 George Salazar (b.
 1986).